-Millar College still exists to teach the Bible.
+Millar College of the Bible still exists to teach the Bible.
 Thousands of young men and women have studied the Bible at Millar and gone on to have vibrant ministries around the world as missionaries, pastors, youth leaders, and lay workers.
 God has faithfully provided for and blessed the work of Millar College of the Bible.